More Science Experiments

 Websites and Databases for Research:

-Science in Context: Newton’s Second Law of Motion is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
+Science in Context: Newton’s Second Law of Motion is a database you can use in any IndyPL Library Branch or at home.
+Login using your IndyPL library card number.
 The Science in Context database will show you articles, images and videos to help you learn about Newton’s Second Law.

-Listed below are both e-books and print books you can check out with your IndyPL library card about Sir Isaac Newton and his Second Law of Motion.
-If you are still having trouble with your homework you can ask for help at any of our locations or text a librarian at 317-333-6877.
-You can also ask a math and science expert by calling the Ask Rose Homework Hotline.
+You can ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.